AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - For reading the recorded videos from recordingCamera.py
 - Display computation time
 - Display number of frames with data
-- Display number of false positives

 ### markerTestVideoExport.py
 - For playback and saving of video
 - Only one dict at a time, all at once in TestFiles folder
 - Saves video in local directory
-- Videos are TBA in final project video, currently on google drive
+- Videos are shown in final project video, also on google drive/zip

-### poseMarkerDepth.py
+### poseMarkerDepthPreArena.py
+- [DEPRECATED] Old file with estimatePoseSingleMarkers()
+- Successor is computerVisionMain.py
-- Color and Depth Stream
+- Color and Depth Stream (incorrect depth combination)
 - Displays axes and crosshair on color and depth respectively
 - Reads rVec, tVec and depth

-### poseTransRot.py
+### poseTransRot.py - Not included in report
+- For testing with rotation transforamtions
 - Trimmed poseMarkerDepth and added rotation matrices
 - Rodrigues function for converting between vector and matrix
 - Pitch roll and yaw matrices